 Flightless fruit flies are an easy-to-culture feeder insect for small reptiles and amphibians.
+They are especially well-suited for dart frogs, reed frogs, mantella frogs, small geckos, and baby chameleons.
 They can be purchased from the occasional pet store but are more easily found for sale online from reptile and amphibian supply companies.
-Unlike crickets and other common feeders that are sold individually, fruit flies are always sold in cultures which consist of a jar or other container with media in the bottom that will sustain and produce flies for a month or more.

 The two fruit flies commonly available are Drosophila melanogaster and Drosophila hydei.
 The main differences between the two species are the adult size of the fly and the time it takes to go through their life cycle.
 D. hydei is the larger of the two, with adult flies measuring around 1/8 inch (3 mm), while D. melanogaster matures to a smaller size of around 1/16 inch (1.5 mm).

 Both species come in flightless mutations where they have wings but are incapable of flying.
-Instead they hop or flutter around a little.
+Instead they hop or flutter around.
 D. melanogaster is also available completely wingless and this mutation is especially easy to deal with, only able to crawl around and appearing from a distance much like a small ant rather than a fruit fly.

 Fruit flies and their larvae feed on the bacteria and yeasts of decaying fruits and vegetables.
 As such, a successful culture will not only culture flies but also breakdown in a controlled way as to culture plenty of fruit fly and larvae food.

 This starts with a medium to culture flies on.
-Fruit fly media can be purchased from both biological supply companies and online herp supply vendors, or you can choose to make your own.
-You can use most any fresh fruit and vegetable but often the most convenient options start with dry ingredients that are then rehydrated and come in a powder that water (or other liquid) is then added to.
+Fruit fly media can be purchased from biological supply and pet supply companies, or you can make your own.
+You can use most any fresh fruit and vegetable (bananas are popular) but the most convenient options start with dry ingredients that are then re-hydrated.
+These media come in a powder that water (or other liquid) is then added to.

 Once the media has set and yeast has been added you can add flies, the more the better.
 Adding 25 flies should usually be enough to get one culture going but adding 100 flies will do the job better.

-Store the cultures in an area where the temperature does not fall below 70°F (21°C) or rise above 85°F (29°C).
-The flies will go through their life stages faster when kept at higher temperatures and slower when kept at lower temperatures.
+Keep fruit fly cultures in an area where the temperature does not fall below 70°F (21°C) or rise above 85°F (29°C).
+The flies go through their life stages faster when kept at higher temperatures and slower when kept at lower temperatures.

 Homemade Media Recipes